-Summer Investment Selection fund performance update as at 31 January 2017.
+Summer Investment Selection fund performance summary as at 30 September 2018.

 Date the fund started: 19 September 2016

 For information on fees, see our Fees page.

 See the Summer Investment Selection page for the Summary of investment objective and strategy.

 Fund returns are calculated net of fund charges, trading expenses and accrued tax for a New Zealand resident individual paying tax at the highest Prescribed Investor Rate (28%).